Big-Bio/MultiLabLeaderboard/README.md

 12) Leave the Drive field empty, the default will be your Google Drive
 13) For Spreadsheet, select DB-Leaderboard that was created with the "initial_setup.R"
 14) For Worksheet, select "raw_data"
-15) For "handle(optional)" look to the right side of the filed, and there is a lines with plus symbol, hit that and select the "User Name" line, it should have your username in it
+15) For "handle(optional)" look to the right side of the field, and there is a lines with plus symbol, hit that and select the "User Name" line, it should have your username in it
 16) For "Data(optional)", same idea as in 15, but selec the "Ts" field that has a big number in it
 17) For "Text (optional)", same idea as in 15, select "Raw Text"